Benjamintdk/DSAI-Project/README.md

 Here, we train our model and validate it on the validation dataset to give ourselves a good idea of how our model might perform in the real world.
 Then we save the model to use it for further testing.

-## Results interpretation and recommendations
+## Results interpretation and Future Work

-We run evaluation on our test set, as well as predict some examples from the tagless csv to see how our model might perform in real life.
+We run evaluation on our test set to see how our model might perform in real life.

 We interpret the results and provide recommendations/suggestions for how we could further improve the results.